How to… teach blending

 What does this mean for teaching reading?

 Many children find blending very difficult and it can be a real stumbling block.
 Why is it hard for some children to blend and how is this connected to working memory?
 Working memory is the post-it board with those flaky post-it notes (letter/sound correspondences) that if not secured, will fly off the board.
-As teachers, we need to find ways to secure those post-it notes, letters/sounds, and help children hold on to them for as long as they take to blend sounds together into a word.
+As teachers, we need to find ways to secure those post-it notes and help children hold on to them to blend sounds together into a word.

 It is difficult to really know what is going on in the brain, but what we do know is that in order to decode words efficiently, children need: